aboul3la/Sublist3r/README.md

 Short Form    | Long Form     | Description
 ------------- | ------------- |-------------
--d            | --domain      | Domain name to enumrate it's subdomains -b            | --bruteforce  | Enable the subbrute bruteforce module -v            | --verbose     | Enable Verbosity and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce
+-d            | --domain      | Domain name to enumerate subdomains of -b            | --bruteforce  | Enable the subbrute bruteforce module -v            | --verbose     | Enable Verbosity and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce